Bulk contact import

 Important

-In case you have defined multiple values for fields in your CSV, you need to map the multiple values according to the used method in your CSV, otherwise the Contact import tool will not recognize the values.
+If you have defined multiple values for fields in your CSV, you need to map the multiple values according to the used method in your CSV, otherwise the Contact import tool will not recognize the values.
 Below you'll find an example on how to map multiple fields (addressLine1, addressLine2 etc.) and how to map a field separator ( | , \n )

 Using multiple fields